reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 1. On the right pane, select **View saved workbook** to review your workbook.

 ## Review
- In this lab, you will Understand following:
+ In this lab, you will Understand the following:
  - Connect the Azure Activity data connector
  - Save and modify a workbook template
  - Create a Workbook